How To Apply Neutral Thinking

 1. Cognitive Biases

 We all subscribe to particular worldviews.
-They are the lenses through which we perceive what is happening around us.
+They are the filters through which we perceive the events in our lives.

 For example, if you grew up in a cut-throat environment, you might now operate under the assumption that everybody is out to get you.

-But if you grew up overly protected, you might think that we all should have everybody’s best interest at heart.
+But if you grew up overly protected, you might think that the world is all peaches and roses.

-Having either of these biases, you will shoot yourself in the foot.
-You will miss out on opportunities or expose yourself to unnecessary dangers.
+Having either of these biases means shooting yourself in the foot.
+You will either miss out on opportunities or expose yourself to dangers.
+Your thinking is not adequate to the situation.

 2. Emotions

-For example, you might be fully aware that getting drunk with your friends the night before your big interview is not a good idea.
+For example, you might understand that getting drunk with your friends the night before your big interview is not a good idea.
 But you do it anyway because it feels so good.

-This lack of impulse control clouds our judgment.
-We are making decisions based on what feels good, not based on data.
+We are making decisions based on what feels good, not based on reason.

 3. Previous Investments

 Often, we will hold on to certain people in our lives, even though they are objectively not good for us.
-Similarly, we won’t let go of certain material things, like that smoothie maker you never use.
+Similarly, we won’t let go of certain material items, like that exercise bike you never use or that dress you never wear.

-Letting go of them would be admitting defeat.
+Letting go would be admitting defeat.
 We would have to acknowledge our investment was misguided in the first place.

 This we cannot have.
-So, we hold on to these malinvestments for dear life, ignoring all reason.
+So, we hold on to these malinvestments, ignoring all reason.

 How To Think Neutrally

-Here is how you can learn to think neutrally.
+Here is how you can train yourself to think neutrally.

 1. Assume You Are Wrong

-I regularly remind myself that I am wrong about a lot of the things that I think I am right about.
+I regularly remind myself that I am probably wrong about many things.

 How do I know this?

-Because 20 years, I was just as cocksure that I knew it all.
-But since then, it has become apparent that I didn’t.
+Because 20 years ago, I was cocksure that I knew it all.
+But since then, I have been proven wrong many times.

 2. Be Wary of Groupthink

-How we should live our lives, what we consider good and bad, our political convictions — most of that we have inherited from our parents, our friends, and the culture we grew up in.
-In a sense, our minds came preconfigured.
+How we should live, what is good and bad, our political convictions — most of that we inherited from our parents, our friends, and the culture we grew up in.
+Our minds came preconfigured.

-To become better at neutral thinking, you must overcome your factory presets.
-Practice to question anything and anyone.
+You must overcome your factory presets.
+Question anything and anyone.

-Another fantastic tool is writing (or producing content in general).
-By talking about subject X to an audience, you start to think about it more deeply.
-This will help discern your cultural imprint from the inherent truth of the thing.
+Producing content is another great tool.
+By talking about a subject to an audience, you think about it more deeply.
+This helps you discern the inherent truth of the thing.

 3. Monitor Your Emotions

 Neutral thinking is not about pushing your emotions down.
-That never works.
-Rather it is about observing them as if you were a detached outsider.
+Rather, it is about observing them.
 Emotions are data.

 Treat your emotions as if they were the subject of a scientific study.
 “Oh, that is interesting.
 Why am I showing this reaction?”

 Decide on these habits when you are at your cognitive best — calm, relaxed, well-rested.
-Discuss with other rational people to make sure you are not overlooking something.
-Then relentlessly drill them into your muscle memory.
+Also, discuss them with other people to make sure you are not overlooking something.
+Then, drill them into your muscle memory.

-For example, I have conditioned myself to never look at my phone first thing in the morning, no matter how hectic my day will be.
-Instead, I spend at least a few minutes on my most important project at the moment.
+For example, I have conditioned myself to never look at my phone first thing in the morning.
+Instead, I will always work on my most important project first.

 In war, discipline can do more than fury.